exercism/java/exercises/concept/arcade-high-score/.docs/instructions.md

 To reset a player's score, define the `ArcadeHighScore.resetScore()` method, which takes 1 argument:

-- The first argument is the players name.
+- The argument is the players name.

-The function should also work if the player isn't currently present in the map.

 ```java
 ArcadeHighScore.resetScore("Dave Thomas");